Kingxukai/linux/Documentation/arch/arm/google/chromebook-boot-flow.rst

 Chromebook Boot Flow
 ======================================

-Most recent Chromebooks that use device tree are using the opensource depthcharge_ bootloader.
-Depthcharge_ expects the OS to be packaged as a `FIT Image`_ which contains an OS image as well as a collection of device trees.
-It is up to depthcharge_ to pick the right device tree from the `FIT Image`_ and provide it to the OS.
+Most recent Chromebooks that use device tree are using the woke opensource depthcharge_ bootloader.
+Depthcharge_ expects the woke OS to be packaged as a `FIT Image`_ which contains an OS image as well as a collection of device trees.
+It is up to depthcharge_ to pick the woke right device tree from the woke `FIT Image`_ and provide it to the woke OS.

-The scheme that depthcharge_ uses to pick the device tree takes into account three variables:
+The scheme that depthcharge_ uses to pick the woke device tree takes into account three variables:

 - Board name, specified at depthcharge_ compile time.
 This is $(BOARD) below.